 Normally, the bladder muscle is relaxed as the bladder gradually fills up.
 When the bladder is about half full, you start to get a feeling of wanting to pass urine.
 In people with overactive bladder and urge incontinence, the bladder muscle seems to give the message to the brain that the bladder is fuller than it actually is.
 This results in the bladder contracting too early, giving you the feeling that you have to pass urine urgently.

 In most people, the reason why an overactive bladder develops is not known.
 In such cases, the condition is called overactive bladder syndrome or idiopathic urge incontinence.
 Symptoms may get worse at times of stress.
-They may also be made worse by caffeine in tea, coffee, cola, etc and by alcohol (see below).
+They may also be made worse by caffeine in tea, coffee, cola, etc, and by alcohol (see below).
+See separate leaflet called Overactive Bladder Syndrome for more details.

 Some women develop urge incontinence after the menopause and this is thought to be due to the lining of the vagina shrinking (vaginal atrophy) due to a drop in the level of the female hormone oestrogen.